hananils/xslt-kit/readme.md

 	<xsl:import href="kit/timeranges.xsl" />
 	<xsl:import href="kit/twitter.xsl" />

-## Enhancements

-We are constantly updating or adding templates.
-Feel free to fork the repository and contribute to this library.

 # Licence

 All templates included in this XSLT Kit are, unless otherwise specified, released under the MIT licence as follows: